 Starting in 2019, the IUOE Local 150 Scholarship Fund, Inc. Committee will give out twenty-eight scholarships per year: 16-$3,300 4-year degree scholarships renewable for 3 years; 8-$2,750 2-year degree scholarships renewable for 1 year; and 4-$5,500 2-year mechanic tech degree scholarships renewable for 1 year.
 If you are a recipient of a scholarship, you must renew your scholarship annually with evidence that you maintained a 3.00 grade point average on a 4.00 scale and continue to be enrolled as a full-time student in a two-year associates or diesel/heavy equipment technician school or four-year undergraduate program in an accredited college or university.

 To complete the IUOE Local 150 Scholarship Fund, Inc. application, each applicant must submit

 Application documents can be submitted online on the Submit Application Documents page (preferred method) or you can mail application materials to:

 IUOE Local 150 Scholarship Fund, Inc.

 Countryside, IL 60525-3976

-The Scholarship Committee will begin mailing out letters to applicants in the beginning of May notifying applicants if they have received the Food Bank Scholarship.
+The Scholarship Committee will begin mailing out letters to applicants in the beginning of May notifying applicants if they are a recipient of a scholarship.

-No, financial criteria is not required for receipt of the scholarship.
+No, financial criteria is not required for receipt of a scholarship.
 Although the Scholarship Committee does look at financial need, the scholarship is ultimately determined by qualifications.